carbon-language/carbon-lang/docs/project/pull_request_workflow.md

     starting from the prior pull request's branch.

 -   If you want to split the two pull requests so they become independent, you can explicitly edit the base branch of a pull request in the GitHub UI.
-    Alternatively you can simply delete the tracking branch as above.
 The result will be two pull requests with an overlapping initial sequence of commits.
 You can then restructure each one to make sense independently.

 ### Managing pull requests with multiple commits